Sign Up To Receive Our Email Newsletter

 Due to the decreased flow of air within the soil, compaction can negatively affect root growth.
 Roots need oxygen from the air to grow and absorb water and nutrients.

-- Increasing oxygen, water, and nutrient movement through the soil
+- Aeration increases oxygen, water, and nutrient movement through the soil.

-- Allowing better absorption of rainfall and irrigation
+- Aeration allows for better absorption of rainfall and irrigation.

-- Developing a topsoil layer underneath the grass
+- Aeration helps develop a topsoil layer underneath the grass.

 Does My Lawn Need Aeration?